ARTICLES

 Although ivy plants may look stunning tumbling out of a wall or garden, they are not among the best suited to have around your dog.
 Various ivy varieties are considered houseplants that are very poisonous to dogs because of several toxins the plant contains.
 Triterpenoid saponins and polyacetylene compounds will cause excessive drooling, vomiting, diarrhea, and abdominal pain if your dog chews on a leaf.

-English Ivy
+English Ivy poisonous leaves for dogs

 Alternative: A Swedish Ivy houseplant will let you enjoy a cascading effect as well, plus it's easy to care for and grows quickly with little maintenance.

-Swedish ivy houseplant
+Swedish Ivy houseplant on counter

 3. Jade Plant (Crassula Ovata)

 Another houseplant that is poisonous to dogs is the jade plant.
 This rubber-like type of plant is known to cause vomiting and a slow heart rate, in addition to a harder-to-identify symptom that involves great sadness and depression.
-Make sure to keep it away from your dog in order to avoid chronic health problems and keep them smiling joyfully every day.
+Make sure to keep it away from your dog to avoid chronic health problems and keep them smiling joyfully every day.

 Alternative: The Christmas cactus is a beautiful, pumped, red cactus that is very easy to care for, plus in ideal conditions, you’ll see more good growth and a yearly set of red or bright pink flowers.
 A much better option than the jade plant if what you're looking for is safety for your doggo.